Student Opportunity - Skills & Student Development

 The Student Opportunity Careers Team can enable you to devise and implement plans which will help you get where you want to be in terms of work and careers once your studies here are over.
 Support is available to you regardless of which year you are in (and indeed after you graduate), whether your ideas are common or unusual and wherever you are in your career thinking, from being extremely focused to having no ideas at all.
 Support includes:

-- A Careers Consultant linked to each department.
-You can contact them to talk through your ideas, or attend one of the workshops organised specifically for Economics students.
+- Stephanie Redding is the Economics Senior Careers Consultant.
+You can make a 30-minute appointment to talk through your ideas, or attend one of the workshops organised specifically for Economics students.

 - The Student Opportunity – Careers website contains up-to-date careers information and resources designed specifically for Warwick students, and our popular Careers blog is at careersblog.warwick.ac.uk